-1.1 Contract Term.
-The Contract's initial term is September 1, 2022 through August 31, 2023, unless terminated earlier as provided in this Contract.
+- 1.1 Contract Term.
+The Contract's initial term is, December 1, 2022, through November 30, 2023, unless terminated earlier as provided in this Contract.
 In no event is this Contract binding on State unless State's authorized representative has signed it.
-The legal counsel signature approving legal content of the Contract and the procurement officer signature approving the form of the Contract do not constitute an authorized signature.

-1.2 Contract Renewal.
-State and Contractor may renew this Contract under its then-existing terms and conditions by mutual consent (subject to potential cost adjustments described below in Section 2) in one (1)-year intervals, or any interval that is mutually agreed upon by the State.
+The legal counsel signature approving legal content of the Contract and the procurement officer signature approving the form of the Contract do not constitute an authorized signature. - 1.2 Contract Renewal.
+State may renew this Contract under its then-existing terms and conditions in one (1)-year intervals, or any interval that is advantageous to State.
 This Contract, including any renewals, may not exceed a total of seven (7) years.